 - High-heeled shoes

 These recent studies have raised new questions.
 There is still a great deal to learn about knee osteoarthritis.
 Specifically, why it’s becoming more prevalent.
 A better understanding of how the condition occurs is necessary.
-Only Thereafter, prevention and treatment can be further developed.
+Only afterward, prevention and treatment can be further developed.

 Are you searching for a top knee specialist in South Florida?
 Call our specialists at Spine & Orthopedic Center at 888-409-8006.